How To Buy A House With No Money Down

 A USDA loan is a loan backed by the United States Department of Agriculture.
 Rocket Mortgage doesn’t offer USDA loans at this time.
 The government offers USDA construction loans and USDA loans to encourage development in rural and suburban areas.
 You can get a USDA loan with $0 down.
 USDA loans also have lower fees than other types of loans.

-Both you and your home must meet a few criteria to qualify for a USDA loan.
-First, your home must be in a rural or suburban area.
+• Your home must be in a rural or suburban area.
 Check out the USDA’s map of eligible areas to find out if your home qualifies.
 On this map, anywhere outside of an orange zone qualifies as a rural area.
-In addition, your home can’t be a working farm.
-It must be a single-family unit, and you must treat the home as your primary residence.
+In addition,

 You also need to meet a few financial requirements to qualify.
 The combined gross income in your household can’t be more than 115% of the median income of the area your home is in.
 Your debt-to-income ratio shouldn’t be higher than 41%.